Iomegan/CrashReporterAC/README.md

 ## License

-CrashReporteAC is available under the MIT license.
+CrashReporterAC is available under the MIT license.
 See the LICENSE file for more info.